Grace over guilt

 • Demonstrating that authentic Christian unity grows from a shared commitment to the gospel in the Holy Spirit

-• Defending the authority and sufficiency of Scripture
+• Defending the authority, trustworthiness, and sufficiency of Scripture

-Above: A social activism flag flown at a Berlin mosque.
+Above: A culturally Western flag flown at a Berlin mosque.